Summer in Warsaw: things to do in Warsaw in the summertime

 Our post covers:

-• Cruises on the Vistula River in Warsaw.
+- Cruises on the Vistula River in Warsaw.

-• Gondola, canoes, and wooden boats in the Wilanów district of Warsaw.
+- Gondolas, canoes, and wooden boats in the Wilanów district of Warsaw.

-• FREE ferries across the Vistula River in Warsaw.
+- FREE ferries across the Vistula River in Warsaw.

-• All-day boat trips on the Vistula River to the town of Serock near Warsaw, to Zegrzyńskie Lake.
+- All-day boat trips on the Vistula River to the town of Serock near Warsaw, to Zegrzyńskie Lake.

-• Kayak rental in Warsaw and kayaking trips along the Vistula River in the Warsaw area.
+- Kayak rental in Warsaw and kayaking trips along the Vistula River in the Warsaw area.

-• Ferry across the Vistula River near the town of Konstancin – an idea to spice up your bike trip.
+- Ferry across the Vistula River near the town of Konstancin – an idea to spice up your bike trip.

 For more information (locations, photos, contact info), please read our post: Cruises and boat tours on the Vistula River in Warsaw, kayaking in the Warsaw area.

-Parks to relax in summer in Warsaw
+Parks to relax in the summer in Warsaw

 The selected parks featured in our post include:

-• The Saxon Garden – Ogród Saski in the heart of Warsaw, next to the historical monument – the Tomb of the Unknown Soldier (a 24-hour guard post with 2 soldiers who change every hour – children will love it!).
-Some of the trees are 250 years old and there is a playground.
+- The Saxon Garden – Ogród Saski in the heart of Warsaw, next to the historical monument – the Tomb of the Unknown Soldier (a 24-hour guard post with 2 soldiers who change every hour – children will love it!).
+Some of the trees are 250 years old, and there is a playground.

 Food halls, outdoor street food markets in Warsaw